Akshat30/cse151Aproject/README.md

 In addition, after analyzing the heatmap and pairplots, it is evident that the other values are not well correlated with popularity (the highest column being instrumentallness with a value of -0.29).
 Thus we are aiming to improve this by:
 - fetching more factors from the Spotify API and plotting those
-- adding more entries (meaning we get data for more songs from the Spotify API)
+- adding more entries such as liveness, start_of_fade_out, start_of_fade_in, time signature, and pitches (meaning we get data for more songs from the Spotify API)
 - quantifying categorical values, such as genre, to help provide an additional factor for our model